Spencer0187/Roblox-Macro-Utilities/README.md

 If you have another issue where keybinds don't work, restart your computer, it seems to fix it permanently.

+Downgrading from a version with more functions to a version with less functions causes the program to crash on launch, either delete your RMCsettings.json file, or remove section_order_vector from the .json.

 ![GitHub Releases](https://img.shields.io/github/downloads/Spencer0187/Roblox-Macro-Utilities/total.svg)

 ## [DOWNLOAD THE LATEST VERSION](https://github.com/Spencer0187/Roblox-Macro-Utilities/releases/latest)